sakshi-dhamija/IoDe/README.md

 The images used were real images of faces wearing masks.
 ## :key: Prerequisites

-All the dependencies and required libraries are included in the file <code>requirements.txt</code> [See here](https://github.com/chandrikadeb7/Face-Mask-Detection/blob/master/requirements.txt)
+All the dependencies and required libraries are included in the file <code>requirements.txt</code>

 ## :key: Results